open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ## Non-suitable alternatives

 Before designing a custom authentication protocol, we should make sure that we cannot re-use existing protocols.
 Existing protocols may already have proven security properties and they might be well supported by existing software libraries.
-Before designing a custom authentication protocol, we should make sure that we cannot re-use existing protocols.
-Existing protocols may already have proven security properties and they might be well supported by existing software libraries.

 For example, traditionally, authentication and authorization processes are handled by OpenID Connect and OAuth2 protocols.
 They are well studied and robust.
 However, if we try to apply them to our situation and try to map mandatory roles from OpenID Connect and OAuth2 ecosystems to our components (Client, CSSs), the situation becomes cumbersome.
-For example, traditionally, authentication and authorization processes are handled by OpenID Connect and OAuth2 protocols.
-They are well studied and robust.
-However, if we try to apply them to our situation and try to map mandatory roles from OpenID Connect and OAuth2 ecosystems to our components (Client, CSSs), the situation becomes cumbersome.

 First, the requirement that Client needs to "login" to multiple servers with single use of user's eID means is difficult to achieve.
 This is usually handled by a single-sign-on service.
 There's such a service, called GovSSO (<https://e-gov.github.io/GOVSSO/TechnicalSpecification>), but it is more oriented towards web applications and it is using a generic OpenID Connect protocol without binding the issued `id_tokens` with user's authentication signatures.
 In case CSS would be accepting such `id_tokens`, there's no cryptographic proof that authentication of the user has actually taken place and that the user's eID means was used.
 That would mean that the security of such central single-sign-on provider would be critical and in case the security of GovSSO would be breached, it would be able to download every `KeySharesCapsule` on behalf of any user.
-First, the requirement that Client needs to "login" to multiple servers with single use of user's eID means is difficult to achieve.
-This is usually handled by a single-sign-on service.
-There's such a service, called GovSSO (<https://e-gov.github.io/GOVSSO/TechnicalSpecification>), but it is more oriented towards web applications and it is using a generic OpenID Connect protocol without binding the issued `id_tokens` with user's authentication signatures.
-In case CSS would be accepting such `id_tokens`, there's no cryptographic proof that authentication of the user has actually taken place and that the user's eID means was used.
-That would mean that the security of such central single-sign-on provider would be critical and in case the security of GovSSO would be breached, it would be able to download every `KeySharesCapsule` on behalf of any user.

 Additionally, if we would be using OAuth2 authorization protocols, we would be using OAuth2 "bearer" tokens.
 This would mean that CSS server can re-use the token and replay it to another CSS server.
 It might be possible to overcome the threat of token replay with protocols like "OAuth2 Certificate-Bound Access Tokens" (<https://datatracker.ietf.org/doc/html/rfc8705>) and "OAuth2 Demonstrating Proof of Possession" (<https://www.rfc-editor.org/rfc/rfc9449>), but that would require us to create yet another central trusted component which would hand out those access tokens.
 That kind of component would be a single source of failure and in case the security of such component would be breached, the attacker would be able to download every `KeySharesCapsule` on behalf of any user.
-Additionally, if we would be using OAuth2 authorization protocols, we would be using OAuth2 "bearer" tokens.
-This would mean that CSS server can re-use the token and replay it to another CSS server.
-It might be possible to overcome the threat of token replay with protocols like "OAuth2 Certificate-Bound Access Tokens" (<https://datatracker.ietf.org/doc/html/rfc8705>) and "OAuth2 Demonstrating Proof of Possession" (<https://www.rfc-editor.org/rfc/rfc9449>), but that would require us to create yet another central trusted component which would hand out those access tokens.
-That kind of component would be a single source of failure and in case the security of such component would be breached, the attacker would be able to download every `KeySharesCapsule` on behalf of any user.

 Therefore, introducing additional trusted components to the CDOC2 ecosystem is not desirable at the moment and traditional authentication protocols are not suitable.
 More tailored approach would be needed to come up with an authentication protocol, that would satisfy all requirements and would depend only on the eID authentication means or eID trust service providers.
-Therefore, introducing additional trusted components to the CDOC2 ecosystem is not desirable at the moment and traditional authentication protocols are not suitable.
-More tailored approach would be needed to come up with an authentication protocol, that would satisfy all requirements and would depend only on the eID authentication means or eID trust service providers.

 ## Overview of the generic authentication protocol

 In the generalized form, the authentication protocol to access Capsule information at CSS servers, can be explained with the following sequence diagram below.
-In the generalized form, the authentication protocol to access Capsule information at CSS servers, can be explained with the following sequence diagram below.

-This is just an abstract overview of the authentication protocol.
-In following sections, we describe what kind of data is used as the authentication data, how signing function of eID means is used and how only a minimal set of authentication data is revealed to each CSS server, in order to prevent replay.
 This is just an abstract overview of the authentication protocol.
 In following sections, we describe what kind of data is used as the authentication data, how signing function of eID means is used and how only a minimal set of authentication data is revealed to each CSS server, in order to prevent replay.

 ```plantuml